m-rey/disable-pcspeaker/README.md

-# blacklist-pcspeaker
+# disable-pcspeaker
-Removes annoying pc speaker beeps for your peace of mind
+Disable annoying pc speaker beeps for your peace of mind.